How do I find or locate all the Carpet

-Q. How can I get all the carpet construction information if it
+Q. How can I obtain all the carpet specifications if

 dealers and only the face-weight seems easy to find....